We offer visceral, cranial, structural and pediatric treatments

 - The law of the artery is supreme.
 As A. T. Still said: Life is movement.
-Therefore arteries, veins and nerves must be kept free from restrictions to relieve the body from pain.
-It will also ensure optimal functioning of the muscles, organs and viscera.
+Therefore the body must be relaxed to ensure optimal functioning of the muscles, organs and viscera.

 - The body possesses self-regulatory mechanisms, having the inherent capacity to defend, repair, and remodel itself.
 So if we work using the first three rules, the body will cure itself from diseases like viral and bacterial attacks.
 (However we will never prevent you from taking medication).